sahilc-13/MS-Excel_BlinkIt-Sales_Dashboard/README.md

 ### Project Overview
 The dashboard showcase a visual representation of:
 1. KPIs requirements
+ - Total Sales
+ - Average Sales
+ - No. of Items
+ - Average Rating
 2. Chart's requirements
- - Total sales by Fat Content, Item Types, Outlet Establishment
+ - Total sales by Fat Content
+ - Total Sales by item types
+ - Fat Content by Outlet for Sales
-3. Sales by Outlet Size, Outlet Location, Outlet Type
+ - Total Sales by Outlet Establishment